 - Gun Porn: They were very serious about their standard firearm early on, but this was toned down later (probably due to the extra work required to keep model guns in operative condition).

 - Hand Cannon: The BW-01 Dictator.
-It says something when the all-round most effective weapon available to Blue Swat is their handgun, and they've got access to a missile launcher.
+It says something when the all-round most effective weapon available to the Blue SWAT team is their handgun, and they've got access to a missile launcher.

 - Human Popsicle: When Sig, desperate for a way to move around on Earth without suspicion, took over his current body, he made sure it was that of a brain-dead man frozen for organ donation reasons.